zuixjs/zuix-web-book/README.md

 ## WebBook Template

-This is a ready to use webapp template powered by [zUIx](https://genielabs.github.io/zuix).
+A ready to use webapp template powered by [zUIx](https://genielabs.github.io/zuix).
-Its structure and content management are based on a simple configuration file.
+Site structure and content management are based on a simple configuration file.

 ![LightHouse Score](https://genielabs.github.io/zuix-web-book/images/lighthouse_score.png)